-The 6.x versions of Metric Insights represent a new era of modern container-based deployment (allowing for horizontal scaling) and support for significantly larger Datasets via Microsoft SQL Server (the metadata/application DB will remain in MySQL/MariaDB), and the introduction of the Data Processor and Remote Data Processor services (deployed as containers).
+The 6.x versions of Metric Insights represent a new era of modern container-based deployment (allowing for horizontal scaling of specific services), support for significantly larger Datasets via Microsoft SQL Server (the metadata/application DB will remain in MySQL/MariaDB), and the introduction of the Data Processor and Remote Data Processor services (deployed as containers).

-6.1.0 introduces improved column change management for Datesets, and several new features to assist with multi-tenant enterprise scale deployments (new privileges, new options for content migration).
-We're excited to welcome you into this new era.
+6.1.x introduces improved column change management for Datasets, and several new features to assist with multi-tenant enterprise-scale deployments (new privileges, new options for content migration).
+We're excited to welcome you to this new era.

 - Docker-based deployment (originally introduced in 6.0)